MrSampy/Map-Gen-2D/README.md

 ## Concept Idea

-This system allows you to create a procedurally generated map of heights, heat and humidity.
+This system allows you to create, set up and download a procedurally generated map of heights, heat and moisture.
 This can be useful for making games of RoguelIke, RTS, Survival or RPG genres, or for playing D&D;

 ## Architecture